 Fortum’s STI programme is designed to support the achievement of the company’s financial and other relevant targets on an annual basis.
 All employees are covered by the programme or alternatively by a business specific or a comparable local variable pay rrangement.

 The Board of Directors determines the performance criteria and award levels for the Fortum Executive Management.
 The target incentive opportunity is 20% and the maximum incentive opportunity is 40% of the annual base salary.

-Incentives payable for the members of Fortum Executive Management are determined based on the realisation of the set divisional targets, the Group’s financial performance as well as individual targets.
-The criteria used to assess the personal performance of an executive are agreed in a performance discussion held at the beginning of the year.
+The awards for the members of the Fortum Executive Management are based on the achievement of divisional targets, Group financial performance as well as individual targets.
+The performance criteria used are agreed upon in a performance discussion held at the beginning of the year.
 The Board of Directors

 assesses the performance of the President and CEO and the members of the Fortum Executive Management on a regular basis.

 Awards for other employees are based on a combination of Group, divisional, functional and personal targets.
 The targets are set in annual performance discussions held at the beginning of the year.
 Awards under the STI programme are paid solely in cash.